thomad74/cipher/writing/proposal.md

 loops and iterators for each individual scenario that the user will face throughout

 ### Plan:
-Our plan for this project is to use a similar method to
+Our plan for this project is to use a similar method of implementation created in previous labs.
+This combination of methods will be similar to the `ArrayList` class of lab 9 and substitutions used in